servian/aws-compute-decision-tree/README.md

 With over 170 services to chose from, finding the right AWS compute service can be a challenge.
 This decision tree will help you find the right AWS compute service for your workload.

-Either refer to the flowchart or the Viget Storyboard to find the right AWS compute service to suite your needs.
+Either refer to the flowchart or the storyboard to find the right AWS compute service to suite your needs.

 ## Storyboard